ailequal/eliapari.com/src/content/blog/2025/05/zy-stats/index.md

 ![zy-stats](./zy-stats.png)

 Among the available option flags that I have implemented, there is `--log` for logging the stats into a dedicated log file.
 While the Zyxel's web interface already offers some logging capabilities, this tool potentially gives you more control over it.

+If you want to learn about my journey achieving this solution, check out this article on my [company's tech blog](https://tech.sparkfabrik.com/en/blog/zy-stats).

 P.S.
 The code is far from perfect, but it works so far (at least with this specific Zyxel model), so I decided to publish it anyway.